selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-photo-gallery.md

+---
+title: freeCodeCamp - Photo Gallery
+type: exercise
+topic: html, css
+---

-# A11: freeCodeCamp → Photo Gallery
+# freeCodeCamp → Photo Gallery

 In the New Responsive Web Design Certification, there is the Photo Gallery project.
 The assignment is to complete the project.